ty-labs/randiverse.nvim/README.md

 looking for eyes on:
+- Randiverse command calling options (keymaps + does it make sense to have UNIVERSAL randiverse with passed 'secondary' commands?)
 - math.randomseed location
 - opening files and their paths
 - correctly passing errors to nvim so it is displayed